MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 - Send messages and notifications in a channel.

 - Access your team's information:
-  - team name
+  - Team name
-  - channel list
+  - Channel list
-  - roster (team member's names and email addresses).
+  - Roster (team member's names and email addresses)

 - Use the team's information to contact them.